This is a summary review of MONEY Master the Game containing key details about the book.

 Chapter Forty-Six - The Final Secret

-Best Quotes from MONEY Master the Game
+What are good quotes from MONEY Master the Game?

 “Remember: we all get what we tolerate.
 So stop tolerating excuses within yourself, limiting beliefs of the past, or half-assed or fearful states.
 Use your body as a tool to snap yourself into a place of sheer will, determination, and commitment.
 Face your challenges head on with the core belief that problems are just speeding bumps on the road to your dreams.
 And from that place, when you take massive action—with an effective and proven strategy—you will rewrite your history.”